poojavinod100/SmogDetection/README.md

 24/7/19:20 new images uploaded to Smog folder, 20 new images uploaded to Clear folder

 25/7/19:20 new images uploaded to Smog folder, 20 new images uploaded to Clear folder

+26/7/19:20 new images uploaded to Smog folder, 20 new images uploaded to Clear folder